ory/sdk/clients/kratos/dotnet/docs/PublicApi.md

 Initialize Verification Flow for Browser Clients

 This endpoint initializes a browser-based account verification flow.
 Once initialized, the browser will be redirected to `selfservice.flows.verification.ui_url` with the flow ID set as the query parameter `?flow=`.
 This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```csharp